 The American Academy of Pediatric Dentistry (AAPD) recognizes that numerous medical conditions predispose patients to bacteremia-induced infections.
 Because it is not possible to predict when a susceptible patient will develop an infection, prophylactic antibiotics are recommended when these patients undergo procedures that are at risk for producing bacteremia.
 These recommendations are intended to help practitioners make decisions regarding antibiotic prophylaxis for dental patients at risk.

-Recommendations on antiobiotic prophylaxis for dental patients at risk for infection were developed by the Clinical Affairs Committee and adopted in 1990.
-This document is a revision of the previous version, last revised in 2011, and based on a review of current dental and medical literature pertaining to post procedural bacteremia-induced infections.
+Recommendations on antibiotic prophylaxis for dental patients at risk for infection were developed by the Clinical Affairs Committee and adopted in 1990.1 This document by the Council of Clinical Affairs is a revision of the previous version, last revised in 20142, and based on a review of current dental and medical literature pertaining to post-procedural bacteremia-induced infections.
 This revision included database searches using key terms: infective endocarditis (IE), bacteremia, antibiotic prophylaxis, and dental infection.
 Articles were evaluated by title and/or abstract and relevance to dental care for children, adolescents, and those with special health care needs.
-Thirty-one citations were chosen from this method and from references within selected articles.
+Thirty-five citations were chosen from this method and from references within selected articles.
 When data did not appear sufficient or were inconclusive, recommendations were based upon expert and/or consensus opinion by experienced researchers and clinicians.
-In addition, “Prevention of infective endocarditis: Guidelines from the American Heart Association”1,2 and “Prevention of orthopedic implant infection in patients undergoing dental procedures: Guidelines from the American Academy of Orthopedic Surgeons (AAOS) and American Dental Association (ADA)”3,4 were reviewed.
+In addition, Prevention of infective endocarditis: Guidelines from the American Heart Association,3 Infective Endocarditis in Childhood: 2015 Update: A Scientific Statement From the American Heart Association,4 and the American Dental Association (ADA) report The Use of Prophylactic Antibiotics Prior to Dental Procedures in Patients with Prosthetic Joints5 were reviewed.

-Antibiotic usage may result in the development of resistant organisms.1,2,5,6,8,9 Utilization of antibiotic prophylaxis for patients at risk does not provide absolute prevention of infection.
+Antibiotic usage may result in the development of resistant organisms.3,6,7,9-11 Utilization of antibiotic prophylaxis for patients at risk does not provide absolute prevention of infection.
 Post-procedural symptoms of acute infection (e.g., fever, malaise, weakness, lethargy) may indicate antibiotic failure and need for further medical evaluation.

 The decision to use antibiotic prophylaxis should be made on an individual basis.
 Some medical conditions that may predispose patients to post-procedural infections are discussed below.
 This is not intended to be an exhaustive list; rather, the categorization should help practitioners identify children

 Patients with cardiac conditions